 Ruka finally reconciling with her smilingfather at the end of the fourth game, after trying to remember what his face looked like in the past when he was working (he had a mask on while working on the titular Mask of the Lunar Eclipse).

 Some of the ghosts, despite being freaking terrifying, can still make you tear up.
 Take Chitose Tachibana from the second game, who is alone, terrified, and spends all her time crying and hiding.
-Or take the Kiryu twins (yes, those creepy "Why do you kill?" twins), who were forced to undergo the Crimson Sacrifice at around age five, and Akane Kiryu, the survivor, going into total depression aftwerwards, eventually having her soul stolen by a life-size doll of her sister that her father made to comfort her.
+Or take the Kiryu twins (yes, those creepy "Why do you kill?" twins), who were forced to undergo the Crimson Sacrifice at around age five, and Akane Kiryu, the survivor, going into total depression afterwards, eventually having her soul stolen by a life-sized doll of her sister that her father made to comfort her.